 The Classic Sticky Ginger Parkin cake comes from Yorkshire and is traditionally eaten on Bonfire Night in the UK.
 If you’re a gingerbread fan you need to try it!
 Make it a few days ahead of time and it will become even more sticky and spicy.

-I searched for years for a good Yorkshire Parkin recipe.
-Maybe it wasn’t the recipes that were at fault – my impatience might have had a lot to do with it!
+I searched for years for a really good recipe for Yorkshire Parkin.
+Maybe it wasn’t the recipes that were at fault – my impatience might have had much to do with it!

 Little did I know the perfect recipe was right under my nose, sitting in my kitchen cupboard in my Great Grandmother’s 1950’s Good Housekeeping book.

-Parkin definitely benefits from being made several days in advance.
-Wrap it in baking paper, place in an airtight tin and forget about it for a few days.
+Parkin cake hugely benefits from being made several days in advance.
+Wrap it up in baking paper, place in an airtight tin and forget all about it for a few days.
 You will end up with a beautifully rich, moist spicy cake that is just perfect with a cup of tea.

 If you’re planning on going to a Firework/Bonfire display in the next few days, do yourself a favour and tuck a slab of Parkin in your coat pocket.
 Your future self will thank you for it!